arpitpaul/BCD_ADDER/README.md

 # BCD_ADDER
-BCD adder to generate the output in the form of BCD (Binary Coded Decimal), RTL design : Verilog HDL
+BCD adder to generate the output in the form of BCD (Binary Coded Decimal)

+RTL design : Verilog HDL

 Validation and verification : SystemVerilog